8 Best Damascus Paring Knives in 2026

 The 3.2” long full tang blade is made from premium quality VG-10 core which is forged and hammered traditionally in a Damascus clad with 16 layers of stainless steel.
 But what’s more interesting is that despite the higher hardness (HRC: 60+) of steel, the blade gets insanely sharp with little honing by a water whetstone.

-It came sharp as hell out of the box and has not been difficult to keep that way.
+The Damascus steel paring knife arrived razor-sharp right out of the box, and it’s been easy to maintain that edge ever since.
 I’m also impressed with the blade’s edge retention as I’ve used the knife almost every day for three months and it’s as sharp as it came.

 The wide belly, gentle front curve, and overall geometry of the blade make it a great knife for mincing, trimming, coring, decorating, dicing, and peeling vegetables.